 We know the Swedes excel in design—Minnesota is loaded with fans of both Swedish folk and modernism.
-Just in case you can’t get enough of it, you can see more virtually: Sweden has hatched a plan to showcase its distinctive aesthetic with the (virtual) Swedish Design Museum.
+Just in case you can’t get enough of it, you can see more virtually: Sweden has hatched a plan to showcase its distinctive aesthetic with Nordic Nest, formerly Swedish Design Museum.
 With a couple clicks, observe ordinary Swedes using Swedish architecture and products as part of their everyday lives.

 Led by its official tourism site, Visit Sweden, this digital glimpse into the work of the country’s designers is a collaboration with Architects Sweden, ASFB-Association of Swedish Fashion Brands, the Swedish Federation of Wood and Furniture (TMF) and Svensk Form.
 The objective is to make Swedish design accessible and visible to people in all corners of the world.
 The first exhibition, “Live from Sweden,” includes eight architectural and product designs, which you can see through through live streaming and online video to get a taste of Swedish life.